Corndon Hill

-Corndon Hill (Cornatyn) is a hill in Powys, Mid Wales, whose isolated summit rises to 1,683 ft above sea level.
+Corndon Hill (Cornatyn) is a hill in Powys, Mid Wales, whose summit rises to 513.6 m above sea level.
+It has a topographic prominence of 203.1 m, so is listed as a Marilyn.

-It is surrounded on three sides by the English county of Shropshire and forms a prominent landmark in the Wales-England border.
+It is surrounded on three sides by the English county of Shropshire, and forms a prominent landmark in the England–Wales border.
 Corndon's prominent western edge appears to form a separate hill and is known locally as Lan Fawr (Welsh: 'Big Hill').
-It is frequented by walkers and ramblers from car parks nearby at Mitchell's Fold for example.
+It is frequented by walkers and ramblers from car parks nearby, at Mitchell's Fold for example.
 There are spectacular panoramic views from the summit, and it is itself an important landmark for the surrounding countryside and towns like Montgomery.
 It is close to villages such as Church Stoke and Hyssington.

-The hill is geologically part of the Shropshire Hills range of hills lying mainly to the north, east and south of the summit.
+The hill is geologically part of the Shropshire Hills range, which lies mainly to the north, east and south of the summit.
 The immediate area to the west is the Vale of Montgomery and the River Severn.
 The Cambrian Mountains are visible beyond to the far west.
-The Stiperstones and Shelve lie to the immediate north, with Caer Caradoc and the Long Mynd to the east.
+The Stiperstones and Shelve lie to the immediate north-east, with Caer Caradoc and the Long Mynd to the east.

 Archaeology

 There is a large Bronze Age cairn near the hill summit, and several more exist in the area around the summit.
-Such circular stone burial cairns are common on most summits in Wales and they commonly date from ca 2500 BC up until ca 700 BC, when iron slowly started to displace bronze for tools and other goods.
-Such cairns usually contain one or more cremation urns, and are often placed within a stone cyst or box within the mound.
+Such circular stone burial cairns are common on most summits in Wales, and they commonly date from ca 2500 BC until ca 700 BC, when iron slowly started to displace bronze for tools and other goods.
+Such cairns usually contain one or more cremation urns, which are often placed within a stone cyst or box within the mound.

 The Bronze Age stone circles of Mitchell's Fold and the now largely destroyed The Whetstones lie at the foot of the hill within Shropshire and Powys respectively.
 There is another circle nearby in Shropshire, the Hoarstones.